nekhvoya/sauce-tests/README.md

 The project configurations can be found in `packaje.json`.

 ### How to run the tests
+There are multiple Playwright config files in this project.
+To run the tests the appropriate config file need to be specified.
-The tests can be run via the following npm command:
+E.g., e2e tests can be run via the following npm command:
-`npx playwright test`.
+`npx playwright test --config='e2e.playwright.config.ts'`.

 ### CI/CD
 CI/CD is implemented via the Github Actions pipeline.
 The workflow file can be found under the follwoing path: